Differentiable latent structure discovery for interpretable forecasting in clinical time series: Introduction

-In this work, we revisit the classical framework of process convolutions~\cite{boyle2005dependent, higdon2002space, alvarez2013linear}, which define the covariance structure of a multi-task Gaussian process (MTGP) through kernel convolutions.
+In this work, we revisit the classical framework of process convolutions~\cite{boyle2005dependent, higdon2002space, alvarez2013linear}, which defines the covariance structure of a multi-task Gaussian process (MTGP) through kernel convolutions.
 We combine this framework with modern differentiable structure learning~\cite{zheng2018dags, pamfil2020dynotears}, enabling the discovery of interpretable dependency structures between time series in continuous time.
 A preliminary version of this approach was presented at the Bayesian Decision-making and Uncertainty Workshop (NeurIPS 2024)~\cite{lerner2025spectral}.

-The present work extends it by introducing internal standardization, latent pathways, an online learning algorithm, and an extensive biomedical evaluation.
-In our formulation, the sparsity pattern of the cross-task convolution filters is represented as a directed acyclic graph (DAG), encoding ordered conditional independence relations and causal effects among time series.
+The present work extends it by introducing internal standardization, latent pathways, an online learning algorithm, an extensive biomedical evaluation, and a population identifiability analysis of the ordered inter-task graph.
+In our formulation, the sparsity pattern of the cross-task convolution filters is represented as a directed acyclic graph (DAG), encoding ordered conditional independence relations among time series.
 The corresponding adjacency matrix and variable ordering can be inferred directly from data by solving a continuous optimization problem~\cite{zheng2018dags, pamfil2020dynotears}.
-Compared to classical MTGPs, our approach provides both flexible probabilistic modeling and interpretable, actionable dependency structures between time series.
+Compared to classical MTGPs, our approach provides both flexible probabilistic modeling and interpretable dependency structures between time series.

 In addition, we address the question of modeling dependencies across patients by introducing the concept of a latent pathway: a partially shared trajectory that groups of patients may follow.
 This assumption is broad enough to capture diverse phenomena, ranging from different patients experiencing the same underlying pathological process (e.g., urinary tract– versus lung infection–induced sepsis) to patients undergoing similar treatment strategies (e.g., progressive catecholamine withdrawal).
 At test time, our model infers both the latent pathway along which a patient is evolving and their position within that pathway.
 In contrast to previous approaches that tackled patient-level dependencies~\cite{liu2016learning, cheng2020sparse, cui2021hierarchical}, we integrate latent pathways directly into the covariance design.
 This yields calibrated uncertainty estimates while preserving interpretable dependency structures across tasks.